-- 3.1 This Code applies to all public officers concerned with obtaining goods or services for the Government.
-The Director is authorised under the Act to take steps the Director considers necessary to ensure that this Code is followed by all public officers.
-Public officers in the Ministry of Public Works are also required to comply with Management Procedure PFA 2000 - Purchase of Goods and Materials and Management Policy and Procedure PFA 2002 - Procurement of Contract Services. - 3.2 Public officers must adhere to the following principles, which underpin the practice requirements of this Code: - (a) Maximizing economy, efficiency and effectiveness in procurement; - (b) Fostering and encouraging participation in procurements by contractors; - (c) Promoting competition among contractors for the supply of goods and services;

-- (d) Providing for fair, equal and equitable treatment of all contractors; - (e) Promoting the integrity of, and fairness and public confidence in, the procurement process; - (f) Achieving transparency in the procedures relating to procurement; and - (g) Employing sustainable procurement practices to achieve value for money by generating efficiency savings and good quality outcomes for the Government, and benefits to society and the economy, whilst minimizing damage to the environment.

-The Government aims to: (i) use its purchasing power to promote equality of opportunity with regard to disability, gender and race; (ii) facilitate the establishment of a more level playing field and diverse contractor base by ensuring that specified businesses have access to, and the opportunity to win Government contracts; and (iii) work with local contractors to support the local economy.

-3.3 This Code does not apply to:

-- (a) Employment contracts for permanent posts, interim appointments or relief staff appointments where the policies of the Department of Human Resources must be followed: - (b) Contracts relating solely to the disposal or acquisition of securities or of an interest in land and property; - (c) The engagement of legal counsel by the Attorney General or engagement of external counsel to provide specialized services with the approval of the Attorney General; - (d) The engagement of experts for legal or potential legal proceedings, i.e. expert witnesses; - (e) Hiring/Rental of premises; - (f) Hiring of performance artists; - (g) Medical claims and other benefit payments made under the Government Employees Health Insurance plans; - (h) The appointment of pension fund asset managers by the Public Funds Investment Committee; and - (i) Advisors or consultants (political or expert) appointed under section 9 of the Ministerial Code of Conduct. - The Cabinet is the ultimate decision-making body in Government, and is responsible for setting national policy for public procurement.
-The Cabinet also approves the award of contracts with values above the prescribed threshold.
-All Ministers are bound by the collective decisions of the Cabinet and carry joint responsibility for all the Government's policies and decisions.
-Ministers are responsible for ensuring that the public authorities under their direction and control take the action that is necessary to implement decisions made by the Cabinet. - 3.5 Where a mandate of the Cabinet supersedes the requirements of this Code, the responsible Permanent Secretary must inform the Secretary to the Cabinet of the mandate, and consult with the Director. - 3.6 Where the Director objects to the proposed course of action of the responsible Minister on grounds of propriety, regularity or value for money relating the proposed expenditure, he must record in writing his objection to the proposal and the reasons that support the objection.
-If the Minister rejects the advice and decides nonetheless to proceed, the Permanent Secretary must request a written instruction to take the action in question, bring the status of the matter to the attention of the Secretary to the Cabinet, and send the relevant documentation to the Auditor General.
-A similar procedure will apply with respect to the Parliamentary Standing Committee of the Public Accounts if the Permanent Secretary wants to ensure that the Committee will not hold him personally responsible for the action being taken.
+- 3.1 This Code applies to all public officers concerned with obtaining goods, services or works for the Government.
+The Director is authorised under the Act to take steps the Director considers necessary to ensure that this Code is followed by all public officers. - 3.2 Public officers must adhere to the following principles, which underpin the practice requirements of this Code: - (a) Maximizing economy, efficiency and effectiveness in procurement; - (b) Fostering and encouraging participation in procurements by contractors; - (c) Promoting competition among contractors for the supply of goods, services and works; - (d) Providing for fair, equal and equitable treatment of all contractors; - (e) Promoting the integrity of, and fairness and public confidence in, the procurement process; - (f) Achieving transparency in the procedures relating to procurement. - 3.3 This Code does not apply to: - (a) Employment contracts for permanent posts, interim appointments or relief staff appointments where the policies of the Department of Human Resources must be followed, but does apply to the procurement of Consultants or consultancy services; - (b) Grants to Registered Charities; - (c) Contracts relating solely to the disposal or acquisition of securities or of an interest in land and property; - (d) The appointment of legal counsel by the Attorney General or engagement of external counsel to provide specialized services with the approval of the Attorney General; - (e) The appointment of experts for legal or potential legal proceedings, i.e. expert witnesses; - (f) Hiring/Rental of premises; - (g) Hiring of performance artists; - (h) Medical claims and other benefit payments made under the Government Employees Health Insurance plans; and - (i) The appointment of pension fund asset managers by the Public Funds Investment Committee.